eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

-This setting controls the delay between the discovering a remote writer and sending a pre-emptive AckNack to discover the range of data available.
+This setting controls the delay between the discovering a remote writer and sending a pre-emptive AckNack to discover the available range of data.

 The unit must be specified explicitly.
 Recognised units: ns, us, ms, s, min, hr, day.